 Eleven complaints were made to police after several young people also said they were struck with batons when the squad of 20 police officers closed down the party.

 The review dismissed police culpability in each case, either because of insufficient evidence or because the force used was deemed "reasonable".

 Authority chairman Judge Sir David Carruthers said the police's failure to conduct a robust, thorough and timely investigation was "unjustified, unreasonable and unfair".

 "Not only have the complainants waited over three years for an outcome, the officers involved have also had this matter outstanding for the same amount of time ... such a delay is inexcusable."

 Police had acted unlawfully in entering the property without permission and public order policing needed to be looked at urgently as a result, he said.

 Although some of the force used was reasonable as it was used in self-defence, other force was used to unlawfully remove partygoers from the house and therefore unjustified.

-The authority had also investigated a complaint that unauthorised material was sent to a media outlet following the incident.
+The authority had also investigated a complaint that unauthorised material was sent to a media outlet after the incident.

-The release had been made to discredit a complainant but the administrator who leaked the information had left the police, he said.
+The release had been made to discredit a complainant, but the administrator who leaked the information had left the police, Judge Carruthers said.